QuantEcon/lecture-python.myst/lectures/finite_markov.md

 * $\mathbf{1}\{X_t = x\} = 1$ if $X_t = x$ and zero otherwise
 * convergence is with probability one
-* the result does not depend on the distribution (or value) of $X_0$
+* the result does not depend on the marginal distribution  of $X_0$

 The result tells us that the fraction of time the chain spends at state $x$ converges to $\psi^*(x)$ as time goes to infinity.

 (new_interp_sd)=
 This gives us another way to interpret the stationary distribution --- provided that the convergence result in {eq}`llnfmc0` is valid.

-The convergence in {eq}`llnfmc0` is a special case of a law of large numbers result for Markov chains --- see [EDTC](http://johnstachurski.net/edtc.html), section 4.3.4 for some additional information.
+The convergence asserted in {eq}`llnfmc0` is a special case of a law of large numbers result for Markov chains --- see [EDTC](http://johnstachurski.net/edtc.html), section 4.3.4 for some additional information.

 (mc_eg1-2)=
 ### Example